Instructors of Record

-- Some departments or programs have been listing the department or program head on all courses in that area.
-Do not list any individual on any course as an instructor of record unless that individual delivers instruction in that course section.
+- Do not list any individual on any course as an instructor of record unless that individual meets the definition above.

 Evaluating Non-Teaching Instructors or GE's

-There are currently no available options to evaluate non-teaching instructors or GE's.
-GE's who mentor, help students outside of class, participate in discussions, or meet with students during office hours are not considered to be delivering course content or assessing students for grades, and should not be added as instructors of record to a course.
+There are currently no available options to administer Student Experience Surveys or Instructor Reflections for anyone who does not meet the above definition of an instructor of record.
+GE's who mentor, help students outside of class, participate in discussions, or meet with students during office hours do not meet that definition, and should not be added as instructors of record to a course for this purpose.

 Evaluating Using Alternate Methods

 University policy prohibits instructors, programs, or departments from administering additional, optional, or alternative course evaluations or student experience surveys of their own, outside of the approved, online system.
 UO's current system is set up to assure that everyone adheres to university policy and state employment law.
 It is not acceptable to administer course evaluations or student experience surveys outside of the approved, university system, regardless of whether those evaluations are administered in an alternate online format or passed out in class.
 Because of the related legal issues, violations of this policy must be referred to the Office of the Provost 541-346-3081 for follow-up.